 Penetrating sealers do not form a coating, but rather, they contain silicates that react with the concrete to coat your slabs’ pores with a water-resistant substance.

 If you prefer a penetrating sealer, try this Rain Guard Water Sealers Concrete Sealer on Amazon.
-It protects your slab from damage by the elements for up to five years, is resistant to UV degradation, and prevents efflorescence.
+It protects your slab from damage by the elements for up to five years, is resistant to UV degradation, and prevents efflorescence (when you get white stains on the concrete).

 How about the best of both worlds?
 In that case, you can use the Alliance Gator Hybrid Seal Low Gloss on Amazon.
 It’s made of high-grade acrylic and penetrates deep into your slab’s pores, reducing oil and dirt penetration while protecting surfaces from corrosion by de-icing salt.